radiobIues/info/README.md

 - i'm 23 & i use **she/her** pronouns
 - i'm an asexual lesbian ⚢
 - i love **vox** and **radiostatic** a lot!!!
-- i also enjoy chaggie, staticapple, applemedia!!
+- i also enjoy chaggie, staticapple/applemedia, fallenwings!!
 - i like to read, write, and draw!!

 ⤷ **byi .ᐟ**